mapsacosta/EAFJupyter/docs/01_fife.rst

    | .. centered:: uboone.opensciencegrid.org           | .. centered:: --                           |
    +----------------------------------------------------+--------------------------------------------+

-For more detailed information regarding packages, check out the diagram in `EAF Structure and Packages`_.
+For more detailed information regarding packages, check out the diagram in :ref:`EAF Structure and Packages<diagram>`.
 To look at only FIFE/Neutrinos images, toggle the "Background" and "FIFE/Neutrinos" layers in the interactive diagram.